 Giving Compass’ Take:

-• Joe Williams compares the practical differences between donor advised funds and private foundations to help donors choose the right vehicle for their giving.
+• Joe Williams compares the practical differences between donor-advised funds and private foundations to help donors choose the right vehicle for their giving.

 • What are your top priorities for your giving vehicle?
 Could a donor-advised fund advance your philanthropic goals?

 • Read advice about donor advised funds.